Thune is the senior senator from South Dakota and is a Republican. He has served since Jan 4, 2005. Thune’s current term ends on Jan 3, 2023.

 He was previously the representative for South Dakota’s at-large district as a Republican from 1997 to 2002.

-Read our 2016 Report Card for Thune.
+Read our 2020 Report Card for Thune.

 John Thune sits on the following committees:

-Thune was the primary sponsor of 22 bills that were enacted.
+Thune was the primary sponsor of 42 bills that were enacted.
 The most recent include:

-We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted, as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).
+We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Thune sponsors bills primarily in these issue areas: